Online Learning: A Modern Introduction Using Convex Optimization: Multi-Armed Bandit

 \chapter{Multi-Armed Bandit}

-The Multi-Armed Bandit setting is similar to the Learning with Expert Advice (LEA) setting: In each round, we select one expert $A_t$ and, differently from the full-information setting, we only observe the loss of that expert $g_{t,i}$.
+The multi-armed bandit setting is similar to the \ac{LEA} setting: in each round, we select one expert $A_t\in \{1, \dots, d\}$, where $d\geq 2$, but, differently from the full-information setting, we only observe the loss $g_{t,A_t}$ of that expert.
 The aim is still to compete with the cumulative loss of the best expert in hindsight.
 The observed losses can be adversarial or stochastic, giving rise to adversarial and stochastic multi-armed bandits.